• Search Engine Land

 Cool tricks to explore Google’s Knowledge Graph results, featuring Donald Trump

-Whether you want to gain some insight into how Google's Knowledge Graph works or you just want to prank your friends, columnist Tony Edward shows some cool tricks for changing up the SERP display with URL modifiers.
+Whether you want to gain some insight into how Google's Knowledge Graph works or just want to prank your friends, columnist Tony Edward shows some cool tricks for changing up the SERP display with URL modifiers.

 By now the majority of searchers on Google are familiar with the Knowledge Graph box, which appears on the right side of the search results page and highlights information about various entities (companies, people, places, things and so on).